Call: 1-800-832-7191

 Connecticut Boating Certificates LLC provides this course to:

-- Two, put you in the best position to pass the final Boaters Exame
+- Put you in the best position to pass the final Boaters Exame

 - Become a smart boater